guardian/swarmize/examples/mapdemo-standalone/README.md

-# Swarmize API access demo: standalone access
+# Swarmize Retrieval API demo: standalone access

-This demonstration shows how simple access to the Swarmize API can be.
+This demonstration shows how simple access to the Swarmize Retrieval API can be.
 Because we have no cross-origin protection, you can simply make requests directly from a front-end.

 ## Running